This page gives some corporate information about the CLCGB as a business.

 Hon .Treasurer: Mr John Smith

-Brigade Chaplain: Vacant
+Brigade Chaplain: Father Chris Buckley

 The CLCGB is a charity registered with the Charities Commission (registered number 276821), and a company limited by guarantee (company number 139596).
 We therefore have no owners or shareholders to take any money out of the business.
 There are seven trustees or sponsors who have the legal responsibility for the business.
 There are also a number of directors in addition to the Brigade Council made up of elected and non-elected members and staff.
 Details of roles and responsibilities are detailed in the Memorandum of Association and the Articles of Association.